Cathodic protection is a great way to fight corrosion. I’ll go over a solar farm cathodic protection calculation to show you how it works.

-The below chemical reaction shows the Fe ions grabbing the two electrons from zinc.
-In return, we have solid iron again.
-This is what we want!
+If iron has oxidized on the ship’s hull, the following chemical reaction shows the Fe ions capturing the two electrons from zinc, giving us solid iron again, which is exactly what we want:

-Now, let’s assume iron hasn’t oxidized on the ship’s hull.
-Instead of reducing Fe ions back to Fe solid, a different reaction occurs.
-We reduce water and oxygen into with the addition of the electrons.
-Because the electrons need to go somewhere.
+Now, let’s say iron hasn’t rusted on the ship’s hull.
+Instead of transforming Fe ions back into solid Fe, we get a whole different reaction.
+We reduce water and oxygen into , adding those extra electrons – ’cause they’ve gotta go somewhere, right?

 Your water heater and submarines

-In short, you use cathodic protection when the environment around metal acts as an electrical conductor.
+In a nutshell, cathodic protection comes into play when the environment around a metal acts as an electrical conductor.

 Cathodic protection calculation for a solar farm

-Y = structure to soil potential correction factor for standard -0.85 volt differential = 1.0
+Y: structure to soil potential correction factor for standard -0.85 volt differential is 1.0

-: soil resistivity in ohm-centimeters = 1951 ohm-centimeters for this location (per test report)
+: soil resistivity in ohm-centimeters = 1951 ohm-centimeters for our location per test report

 = 146.08 milliamps output per anode